paopao128/CCS-2025-PAnDA/ARTIFACT-EVALUATION.md

 #### 1. Table of Utility Loss
 This result support **Main result 1 (displayed in Table 2 and Table 3 in the paper)**: *"PAnDA-e, PAnDA-p, and PAnDA-l have higher computational time compared to EM and EM+BR, it outperforms optimization-based methods including LP, LP+CA, LP+BD, and LP+EM in terms of computation efficiency"*.

 We would like to clarify that the exact computation times are **hard to reproduce** because they depend on factors beyond our control, such as hardware configuration, concurrent system load, operating system scheduling, library implementations, and randomness in the algorithm.
-Therefore, while relative scalability trends are consistent, absolute runtimes may vary across environments.
+As a result, while the relative trends (e.g., scalability across datasets and methods) are consistent and reproducible, the absolute runtime values may vary across environments.

 #### 2. Table of Computation time
 This result support **Main result 2**.